akbarhossain/SCFU/index.md

 The Surrey County Fencing Union is planning to send a six weapons contingent to Junior Excalibur.
 If you would like to compete at the Junior Excalibur event please contact us at ...

-The details for the next Junior Excalibur as as follows.
+The details for the next Junior Excalibur 2019 are as follows.

 ### When